folllo/BA/README.txt

 How to setup The App to run:
+!!
+I tested it on Ubuntu 16.04  should run on higher versions too though!!

 Prequisites:
-- I tested it on Ubuntu 16.04

 - git installed:
 	sudo apt-get install git